henyau/SDC_proj3/README.md

 The amount of training data is too much to fit into memory so a generator is used to produce batches of training and validation data.
 Keras has built in support for Python generators in the form of fit_generator().
 For the number of steps per epoch, Keras documentation recommends using roughly the number of unique training samples divided by the batch size.

+An Adam optimizer is used, so there is no need to tune the learning gains.

 #### 2. Training process and training data